 Pain can be felt as general discomfort, or it can be sharp pain or dull ache.
 It can lessen our ability to turn our heads.
 It often affects more than just our necks.
 Neck pain can radiate up through the head, or through our shoulder blades.
 Any kind of lingering neck pain should be treated by a chiropractor or doctor.

 How Is Stress-Induced Neck Pain Treated?

-Neck pain doctors in Waterford, MI., will not only provide relief for your neck pain but can target and correct its underlying causes.
+Neck pain doctors in MI., will not only provide relief for your neck pain but can target and correct its underlying causes.
 While many doctors will prescribe pain relief medicine for stress-induced neck pain, they will only provide temporary relief and aren’t targeting the cause of the pain.

 Your chiropractor will use spinal manipulations or adjustments to correct any imbalance in the cervical spine – the vertebrae in the neck – that’s being caused by stress.

 A chiropractic treatment plan will also include neck stretches that will loosen tight muscles and maintain an improved range of motion.
 Massage will also help to loosen muscles and realign the spine, and the pleasant feelings of massage that we feel releases endorphins, which help to relieve pain.
 Rest and ice are helpful for relaxing the muscles that have tightened due to stress.

 It’s also important to focus on both the mind and the body.
 Learning coping strategies to tackle stress will help prevent the body from turning stress into pain.
 Self-care for stress-induced neck pain might include meditation, which has been proven to calm thoughts and feelings of anxiety.